B.S. American Education Studies

 Create an inclusive classroom culture and help students take ownership of their learning

-As a student in Franklin’s American Education Studies major, you’ll create a variety of valid and reliable classroom assessments.
+As a student in Franklin’s Education Studies major, you’ll create a variety of valid and reliable classroom assessments.
 You will also explore how to use data to influence classroom decisions, guide and improve teaching skills, and tailor instruction to individual learning needs.
 You’ll find the connection between constructive evaluation skills such as constructive feedback; helping students monitor their own progress; influencing students’ continuing motivation; and their perceptions of self-efficacy as learners and the positive effect on student learning.

-Whether you want to team teach at a childcare center, run your own classroom at a charter or private school or create a foundation for graduate-level studies in instructional design, the bachelor’s degree program in American education studies is a good fit for you.
+Whether you want to team teach at a childcare center, run your own classroom at a charter or private school or create a foundation for graduate-level studies in instructional design, the bachelor’s degree program in education studies is a good fit for you.

 You’ll learn to understand the learning challenges children and teens face and how to create strategies to overcome them.
 With inclusive practices woven throughout the program, you’ll gain insight on how to meet learners where they are in order to help them succeed.